mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 date: 2021-07-13
 ---

+I have been invloved with a project that required us to use gas sensors.
+I had to do research on these sensors to select the right sensor for our project.
 In this post I explain how we can select the right CO2 sensor for a project.
 There are certian points that neeed to be condifered before sensor selection which includes:

 1- Cost of the Sensor: How much you would like to spend on the sensor.
 The price range of CO2 sensors is from $2.5 to hundreds of dollars.
 2- Power Conumption: Gas sensors are often considered power-hungry sensors especially if we compare them to other sensors such as motion, pressure, or temperature sensors.